local-projects/ofxOpenVRTracker/README.md

 - Sometimes, cables come loose within the trackers and controllers.
 This has been [observed](https://community.viveport.com/t5/Technical-Support/Unpairable-and-untrackable-blue-light-controller/td-p/7834) for people who use them extensively.
 See [here](https://www.youtube.com/watch?v=0mi3KWG5mic) for instructions on how to resecure the cables.

+A mirrored view of the headset appears onscreen.

+- If you don't want this view to show, try removing the *default.vrsettings* file from the *null > resources > settings* folder.
+It's unclear why this works, but sometimes, it does.

 ### References